What’s wrong with the drugs trade?

 Heroin and the Taliban

-Laughing gas (nitrous oxide) and the O-zone layer
+Laughing gas (nitrous oxide) and the ozone layer

 Funnily enough, the environmental impact of hippy crack isn’t a laughing matter.
-Nitrous oxide, commonly known as laughing gas, is now the worst human contributor to punching a hole in the ozone layer.
+Nitrous oxide, commonly known as laughing gas, is the worst human contributor to punching a hole in the ozone layer.
 Since a ban of CFCs in the nineties, that nice blanket of ozone that protects our fair planet from the sun has been on the mend.
 But nitrous oxide is undoing that good work.
 Laughing gas is legal, so you’re not breaking any laws by taking it.
-Yet its ozone-thinning properties have led some music festivals to ban it.
+But it’s ozone-thinning properties have led some music festivals to ban it.

 Tobacco, child labour, and the environment

-Ever found yourself lamenting the wrongs of the world while brandishing a cigarette?
-Well, be prepared to suck up the word ‘hypocrite’ next time you inhale.
-The tobacco industry has shifted most of its production to developing countries to save money.
-The real cost?
-Over 78,000 children in Malawi are working relentlessly for 12 hours a day.
-They bring home 11p for their efforts.
-In a 2009 report by charity Plan, the child workers also revealed they suffer physical and sexual abuse while they work, as well as contracting Green Tobacco Sickness.
 Children as young as five are ingesting tobacco through their skin as they work.
-In an average day, the nicotine that dissolves into their skin is the equivalent of 50 cigarettes.
+On an average day, the nicotine that dissolves into their skin is the equivalent of 50 cigarettes.
 Tobacco production is also responsible for gigantic amounts of deforestation.
-In fact, 600 million trees are cut down every year to make tobacco products.
+As a matter of fact, 600 million trees are cut down every year to make tobacco products.
 The devastation to the environment is twofold.
-Firstly, huge areas of forest are cleared to grow the plant.
-Then, more trees need to be cut down and burned to dry out the plant; nine million acres of forest are lost each year as a result.
+Firstly, people clear huge areas of forest to grow the plant.
+Then, they cut down more trees and burn them to dry out the plant; The result?
+Roughly nine million acres of forest are lost each year.

 Next Steps

-• Release offers free and confidential advice on everything to do with drugs and drugs law.
+- Release offers free and confidential advice on everything to do with drugs and drugs law.
 0845 4500 215

-• Addaction helps people recover from drug and alcohol addictions.
+- Addaction helps people recover from drug and alcohol addictions.

-• Chat about this subject on our Discussion Boards.
+- Chat about this subject on our Discussion Boards.

-By
+By Nishika Melwani

-Updated on 29-Sep-2015
+Updated on 26-Aug-2021